alex-bochkarev/bochkarev.io/content/contact.md

 - For a simpler (but potentially less secure) tool: contact me via [keybase](https://keybase.io/bochkarev) or just [encrypt](https://keybase.io/encrypt) your message for me (set `Recipient` to `bochkarev`) and then send the encrypted version in any convenient way.
+You won't need to login.

 <!-- ## Notes on software -->
 <!-- <a name="xmpp"><b>XMPP:</b></a> That's pretty old and "unpopular" technology these days (well, apart from being integral part of some hugely popular commercial IMs).
 You'll need a client, such as [Gajim](https://gajim.org/) for Linux/Windows, or [Adium](https://adium.im/) for Mac (more [details](https://xmpp.org/software/clients.html)).
 I am very open to alternative suggestions, but this thing supports inline LaTeX and end-to-end encryption with _my_ key.
 To make the `xmpp://` link clickable in Firefox, see [this](https://wiki.xmpp.org/web/XMPP_URIs). -->